dioxfile/Logic_Clock_Didatic_Tool/README.md

 ![alt text](https://github.com/dioxfile/Vector_Clock/blob/master/Imagens/QRCode_Vector_clock.png)

 Code in Python to synchronize the computer clock using the [Lamport-WIKI](https://en.wikipedia.org/wiki/Leslie_Lamport) Logic Clock method.
-This application is used to teach clock synchronization in computer science course subjects, such as distributed systems, and it applies the concept of Lamport Logical Clocks to physical computer clocks and events occurring on these computers, such as sending and receiving messages.
+This application teaches clock synchronization in computer science courses, such as distributed systems.
+It applies the concept of Lamport Logical Clocks to physical computer clocks and events on these computers, such as message sending and receiving.
 ## Context
 People use physical time to order events.
 For example, we say that an event at 8:15 AM occurs before an event at 8:16 AM.
 In distributed systems, physical clocks are not always precise, so we can't rely on physical time to order events.
 Instead, we can use logical clocks to create a partial or total ordering of events.
 Thus, this APPLICATION explores the concept and implementation of the logical clocks invented by Leslie Lamport in his seminal paper `Time, Clocks, and the Ordering of Events in a Distributed System`, [Lamport-Paper](https://dl.acm.org/doi/10.1145/359545.359563).

 # Lamport's Logic Clock Algorithm
 In logical clocks, synchronization with the date/time does not need to be absolute.
-Furthermore, if two processes do not interact with each other, their clocks do not need to be synchronized.
+Furthermore, if two processes do not interact, their clocks do not need to be synchronized.
 Thus, what happens before is taken into account, for example, two events of a process `Pi`, `a` and `b`, with `a` being the sending of a `msg` and `b` being receiving this same `msg` is equivalent to saying that `a → b`.
 This way, all `Processes` agree that event `a` occurs first and then event `b` occurs;

 In this context, there are two situations:
 * (1) `a` and `b` are from the same process, and `a` occurs before `b`, so `a → b` is true;
 * (2) `a` is the event of `msg` being sent by `P1`, and `b` is the event of the same `msg` being received by `P2`, so `a → b` is true.
-Furthermore, a `msg` cannot be received before sending it.
+Furthermore, a `msg` cannot be received before it is sent.
 * The relationship between events `a → b` is transitive.
 Therefore, `a → b` and `b → c`, so `a → c`;
 * Event `a` has a clock `C(a)` that everyone agrees on;
 * `a → b, then C(a) < C(b)`;